Anish407/UnitTesting.WebAPI/ReadMe.txt

      a.
 [InlineData] -> pass data Inline
      b.
 [MemberData] -> pass data from methods or properties
      c.
 [ClassData]  -> pass data from another class

+4. We should only test the code we write.